 WHAT SHOULD WOMEN DESIRING TO UNDERGO FERTILITY TREATMENT DO?

-COVID-19 spreads mostly through person-to-person contact within about a 6-foot (1.8 meter) radius, according to the Centers for Disease Control and Prevention (CDC).
+COVID-19 spreads mostly through person-to-person contact within about a 6-foot (1.8 meters) radius, according to the Centers for Disease Control and Prevention (CDC).
 People with COVID-19 spread viral particles through coughing and sneezing.
 The particles can land in the mouths or noses of those nearby.
 It might also be possible to catch COVID-19 by touching a surface where the virus has recently landed and then touching one’s mouth, nose or eyes.
-Ethanol, hydrogen-peroxide or bleach-based cleaners are effective at killing coronaviruses that do survive on surfaces.
+Ethanol, hydrogen-peroxide, or bleach-based cleaners are effective at killing coronaviruses that do survive on surfaces.

 We recommend our patients follow CDC guidelines at work, during their daily activities, and their visits to our clinics: